p-2411/societyscout/README.md

 ## Chatbot Design Principles

 ### System Design Rules
-1. **No Interruptions**: Chat box greyed out while bot is responding
+1. **No Interruptions**: User is not able to respond while chatbot is responding.
 2. **Grounding**: Provide feedback every time progress is made
 3. **Memory Management**: Store keywords from user requests and bot confirmations